 - St. Elizabeth Healthcare, a level III NICU in Edgewood, Kentucky

-- Kettering Medical Center, a level III NICU in Dayton, Ohio
+- Kettering Health - Main Campus, a level III NICU in Dayton, Ohio

 All consented infants will be imaged with structural, diffusion, and functional MRI at the age the preterm infant would have been born if carried to term (term corrected age).
 All MRI results are shared with the family and counseling is provided.
 We will then follow the infant’s development at multiple time points until at least the age of three years old.
 Each of these tests provide opportunities for early identification of motor, cognitive, executive function, and behavioral abnormalities that are observed in 4 out of 10 very preterm infants.